Easter Cake – Bunny Peekaboo Cake

 Spring is almost here and I am so glad that I could jump up and down with joy.
 The snow is melting and before we know it beautiful flowers will start decorating gardens everywhere.
-As I look at the calendar I realize Easter is not that far away so I need to plan what Easter Cake I want to make this year.
+As I look at the calendar I realize Easter is not that far away.
+I guess it’s time to decide what Easter Cake I want to make this year.

-I decided to go with a Peekaboo Bunny Pound Cake as my Easter Cake this year because they are so darn cute and bunny cookie cutters are easy to find this time of year.
+I decided to go with a Peekaboo Bunny Pound Cake as my Easter Cake.
+It’s a good choice because they are so darn cute and bunny cookie cutters are easy to find.

 Supplies for a Simple Easter Cake: